jxmesito/WordPress-vs.-Kali/README.md

 ### 2. XSS (CVE-2016-1564)

-- [ ] Summary: Cross-site scripting (XSS) vulnerability in wp-includes/wp-db.php in WordPress before 4.2.1 allows remote attackers to inject arbitrary web script or HTML via a long comment that is improperly stored because of limitations on the MySQL TEXT data type.
+- [ ] Cross-site scripting (XSS) vulnerability in wp-includes/wp-db.php in WordPress before 4.2.1 allows remote attackers to inject arbitrary web script or HTML via a long comment that is improperly stored because of limitations on the MySQL TEXT data type.
   - Vulnerability types: XXS
   - Tested in version: 4.1
   - Fixed in version: 4.2.1